CT and PET Scan vs MRI

-Unable to interpret the results themselves, for many physicians, an MRI is a figurative black hole into which a patient may be inserted to see what comes out.
+Unable to interpret the results themselves, for some physicians, an MRI is a figurative black hole into which a patient may be inserted to see what comes out.
 This often occurs without a definitive diagnosis.
 The hope is that the radiologist, or more importantly the examiner of the images, will rule out major illnesses.
 But using the wrong equipment can lead to inaccurate and costly conclusions.

 Sometimes the terms CT and MRI are used interchangeably.
 What’s the difference between a CT scan and an MRI?
-Each machine resembles a donut hole that encircles a patent.
+Each machine may resemble a donut hole that encircles a patent.
 But which is better suited for locating cancers within the body?
 This can depend upon where tumors may be located.
 Multiple Myeloma, for example is a bone cancer that shows up better in a CT (or CAT) scan since, much like a high-resolution x‑ray, it is best suited for bone injuries, lung or chest imaging, and detecting cancers.
 CT scans are widely used in emergency rooms because the procedure takes less than 5 minutes.

 An MRI, on the other hand, can take up to 30 minutes.
 It excels in distinguishing soft tissues (i.e. ligament and tendon injury, spinal cord injury, brain tumors etc.).
 One advantage of an MRI is that it does not use radiation while CT scans do.
 This radiation is harmful if there is repeated exposure, so MRIs may be used to evaluate progress during a course of cancer treatment.

-A PET scan uses nuclear medicine imaging to produce a three-dimensional picture of functional processes in the body.
+A PET scan uses nuclear medicine imaging to produce a three-dimensional 3D picture of functional processes in the body.
 PET scans provide metabolic information and are increasingly read alongside CT or MRI (magnetic resonance imaging) scans, which provide anatomic information.

 Patient out-of-pocket costs vary considerably depending upon health plans.
 Pricing has declined dramatically over the years.
 View monetary values mere as relative comparisons between various technologies.